 Thompson's 37-save effort leads Golden Knights to 3-2 win over Flames

+CALGARY — Logan Thompson's triumphant return for Vegas after six weeks on the shelf was overshadowed by him exiting the game late in the third period with another injury.

-CALGARY — Logan Thompson led the way with a 37-save effort and the Vegas Golden Knights picked up a 3-2 win over the Calgary Flames on Thursday.
+Before he departed with just over six minutes to go, Thompson made 37 saves as the surging Golden Knights picked up a 3-2 win over the Calgary Flames on Thursday.

+“Right now, obviously concerned about Logan,” said Vegas coach Bruce Cassidy. “ Obviously, Logan missing that much time, we'll have to look closely at that one."

+It was unknown if the latest setback is related to the lower-body injury he suffered back on Feb.
+9.

 Nicolas Roy scored in his return from an 18-game absence for Vegas (45-21-6).
 Jonathan Marchessault and Michael Amadio added the others.